hubukinokaze/source-kawa-blog/source/_posts/first-day.md

 ---
 title: Continuous Integration with CircleCI
 date: 2018-10-17 22:04:07
-tags:
+tags: [hexo, circleci, github pages]
-	- hexo
-	- circleci
-	- github pages
 ---

 This post will be a tutorial on how to build your own static website using [Hexo](https://hexo.io/), [CircleCI](https://circleci.com/), and [GitHub Pages](https://pages.github.com/).